-DISC STORAGE UNIT (Continued DISC STORAGE UNIT ((Continued ------------------------------ ------ --------- -------- ------------
+DISC STORAGE UNIT (Continued)

 Major Status: End of File (0100) Substatus: None (000000)

+Meaning of Status Return:

 The last command execution performed by the addressed Disc Storage Unit resulted in the last consecutive block being accessed.

+Action taken by GEEPR:

+On Termination: Status returns are passed back to user program.

 Major Status: End of Logical File (1111) Substatus: None (000000)

+Major Status.
+Zina of Logistic Court,

+Meaning of Status Return:

 This status is not sent by hardware but is rather a GEIOS implemented return.
-An attempt was made to read past the written portion of a linked Disc file.
+An attempt was made to read past the written portion of a linked file unit.

+Action taken by GEEPR:

+On Termination: Status returns are passed back to user program.

 Major Status: Command Reject (0101) Substatus: Invalid Operation Code (0000X1)

+Meaning of Status Return:

 The received command is being rejected because either the operation code is of an unacceptable configuration or a parity error was detected on an otherwise acceptable operation code.

+Action taken by GEEPR:

 On Initiation: The rejected command will be reissued N times by GEEPR.
 N, which is easily changed by an EQU card, will be 3.
 If recovery is not successful, the operator is given the following options:

-- a) Reissue N more times, or
+a) Reissue N more times, or

-- b) Call for a hardware test routine, or
+b) Call for a hardware test routine, or

-- c) Initiate a rollback procedure, or
+a) Initiate a rollhack procedure or

-- d) Abort the program.

-GE-600 SERIES.
+GE-600 SERIES-